liangjiehao/liangjiehao.github.io/_pages/about.md

 ## Reading

-Below is some representative books/papers/notes that I found instrcutive and practical during my study of homotopy theory.
+Below are some representative books/papers/notes that I found instrcutive and practical during my study of homotopy theory.

 1. [*Topological Field Theory, Higher Categories, and their Applications*](https://arxiv.org/abs/1004.2307), Anton Kapustin
 2. [*On the Classification of Topological Field Theories*](https://arxiv.org/abs/0905.0465), Jacob Lurie